sagemath/trac_to_gh/Issue 7072.md

 # Issue 7072: scipy 0.7.p2 has a GNUism, sending GNU flags to the Sun compiler.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7072

 Original creator: drkirkby